 - Sulforaphane, a natural compound found in broccoli sprouts may inhibit cancer stem cells.
 So eating broccoli sprouts can have anti-cancer benefits.

-Now that you are fully convinced you need to sprout, here is how to do it!!
-Step 1: Clean your glass sprouting jar or dish thoroughly.
-Bacteria is the nemesis to sprouting.
-You will want to make sure that your hands are very clean whenever you are handling the sprouts.
 Step 2: Place your raw beans, grains, or seeds in the jar.
 Screw on a mesh mason jar lid so that the sprouts have air and moister can escape.
 Note: If sprouting grains, legumes/beans, or nuts; you will want to soak them prior to sprouting.
 Seeds are small enough that soaking is not necessary but is optional to boost nutrient absorption even more.
 Refer to our blog on soaking for timing.
 The only nut that can really be sprouted anymore is Almonds.
 Most other nuts have been pasteurized to the point that they won’t sprout but still benefit from a good soak!
-Step 3: Rinse the seeds, legumes, grains, or nuts and then let it drain out.
-Keep the jar inverted at an angle so any excess water can drain off.
-Step 4: Repeat the rinse and drain procedure twice a day for 1-4 days.
-Step 5: Once the sprouts, sprout, it is time to put them in the refrigerator where they can be kept for up to a week.
-Step 6: ENJOY!!!
-Sprouts may be eaten raw or used in different preparations depending on what was sprouted.
-Sprouted seeds are great raw, right out of the fridge.
-Sprouts may be dehydrated and then ground to use in different preparations such as sprouted flours and breads.

 Follow Rebecca’s tutorial to see how easy it can be to sprout & give it a try in your own kitchen!
 To learn more about how to get the most out of your food, and know how foods affect your body, give us a call today!